Earn a Healthcare Administration Degree

 Read more about why healthcare administration may make sense for you.

 Yes.
-As baby boomers – the largest generation – continue to reach retirement age and require more services, the need for more qualified health professionals will continue to grow.
+As baby boomers (the largest generation) continue to reach retirement age and require more services, the need for more qualified health professionals will continue to grow.

-What's right for your goals and your life may not be what works for other students.
+What's right for your goals and life may not be what works for other students.
 The "best" online school is the one that meets your needs.

-What are you looking for in a college that offers its healthcare administration degrees online?
 You'll want to initiate a discussion with your admission counselor about whether we offer everything you want in an online college.
 Some things that are specific to our health administration degree include:

-- Curriculum.
-Review the courses in your major to determine if they can help you take your career in the direction you want to go.
+- Curriculum: Review the courses in your major to determine if they can help you take your career in the direction you want to go.

-- Specializations.
-What's best for you also might mean earning a more focused health administration degree.
+- Specializations: What's best for you also might mean earning a more focused health administration degree.
 We offer 2 concentrations for our program: health information management and patient safety and quality.
 A specialized degree could help you stand out in the job market.

 We know online schooling may not be comfortable for everyone.
 That's why we do everything we can to support you every step of the way.